 Life brings many changes.
 It’s important to regularly review and update your beneficiary designations to reflect your current wishes.
 Failing to do so could result in unintended consequences, such as an ex-spouse receiving assets you intended for your children.

 - Outdated Designations: Failing to update beneficiary designations after major life events like marriage, divorce, or the birth of children can lead to unintended consequences.

 - Per Stirpes vs. Per Capita: Understanding the difference between per stirpes and per capita is vital.
 Per stirpes distributes assets among a deceased beneficiary’s descendants, while per capita divides assets equally among living beneficiaries.

 - Overlooking Contingent Beneficiaries: Always designate contingent beneficiaries.
 If your primary beneficiary predeceases you, a contingent beneficiary ensures a smooth transition of assets.

 - Designating Minors: Minors should not be listed as beneficiaries.
 If you wish for your children to inherit assets, review our guide: Can a Minor Be a Beneficiary?

 Lifestyles of the Rich and Famous: Estate Fails

-Quotacy is headquartered in Minnesota, so you know we’re all about The Artist Formerly Known as Prince.
-His sudden death at age 57 in April of 2016 is still talked about often, especially with the estate still currently in limbo.
+Quotacy is headquartered in Minnesota, so we’re particularly interested in the case of the Artist Formerly Known as Prince.
+His sudden death at age 57 in April of 2016 shocked many people.

-|Heath Ledger died much too soon at the age of 28.
-He died leaving behind a will he drafted prior to his daughter being born and never updated it to include her.
-U.S. law determined that his will was to be followed which stated his assets were to go to Ledger’s parents and sisters, leaving his daughter and her mother no claim on his $20 million estate.
+U.S. law determined that his will was valid, and its instructions needed to be carried out.
+The will stated his assets were to go to Ledger’s parents and sisters, leaving his daughter and her mother no rights to make a claim on his $20 million estate.